 There are 61 Division I hockey programs in the country.
 Only 16 make the NCAA Tournament.
 Six conference champions receive automatic qualification, while the remaining best 10 teams are selected on an at-large basis by the Division I Men’s Ice Hockey Committee.

 Four regional sites are selected with four teams playing at each site.
-Those four teams will compete in single-elimination Regional Semifinal competition.
-The two winning teams will then compete against each other in a single-elimination Regional Final game at the same site.
-The winning team from each of the four Regionals will advance to the Men’s Frozen Four.
+Those four teams compete in single-elimination Regional Semifinal competition.
+The two winning teams then compete against each other in a single-elimination Regional Final game at the same site.
+The winning team from each of the four Regionals advances to the Men’s Frozen Four.

 This year, regionals took place from March 23-26.
 The Frozen Four will be held at Amalie Arena in Tampa, Florida, with the two National Semifinal games taking place on April 6.
 The National Championship will take place on April 8.If you or a loved one is experiencing problems with gambling, call 1-800-327-5050 or visit www.mahelpline.org/problemgambling to speak with a trained specialist for free, 24/7